BTCAlliance/btcalliance.github.io/README.md

 and extensive contribution to Ripple.
 He is also known for authoring the BearShare file sharing application in 2001.

+### Secretary
+Toby Ganger

+actor, songwriter, teacher, coach, investor, bitcoin advocate, and creator of "Welcome To The Blockchain" (The Bitcoin Song)
 ## Advisors

 # Activity
+* December 26, 2017 Toby Ganger joins as Secretary
 * December 26, 2017 Create Organization